 Are you seeking an education with a strong return on investment that will set you on the right career path?
 The Master of Science in Analytics (MSA) is a cost-effective program with rapid time to completion and a proven track record.
-Job placement rates have exceeded 90-percent at graduation in each of the last ten consecutive years.
 Benchmark studies of starting salaries and placement rates show MSA student outcomes rival, if not surpass those of comparable programs at other leading universities.
-The ROI payback period is estimated to be 24 months on average.
+The ROI payback period is estimated to be two years on average.

 If becoming a data scientist is your aspiration, let your choice of where to study be a data-driven decision.
-The Institute was founded on a principle of transparency in providing prospective applicants with relevant data on student employment outcomes.
+The Institute was founded on a principle of transparency in providing prospective applicants with relevant data on student outcomes.
 We believe in letting the numbers speak for themselves.
-The MSA annual employment report is exhaustive, spanning a dozen pages and detailing many facets of job placement.
-It is not a sample survey, but instead a complete and carefully curated census of placement results.
-It is published promptly upon graduation each year (typically by May 15th).
+The employment report is a complete and carefully curated census of our annual placement results.
+It is published promptly upon graduation each year.
 We invite you to download the employment report and to inquire with any questions you may have about it.

 MSA EMPLOYMENT OUTCOMES

 Total number of graduates (95% degree completion rate):